 SD TRAVEL LEISURERecent and archived news stories on: Airports, Conventions, Entertainment, Hotels, Gaming, Restaurants, Sports, Theme Parks, Travel...

-Some of the business events scheduled in the county for the week of July 28, 2014.
+Some of the business events planned in the county for the week of Aug.
+25, 2014.

-Some of the business events scheduled in the county for the week of July 21, 2014.
+Some of the business events scheduled for the week of Aug.
+18, 2014 in the county.

 Florida-based SeaWorld Entertainment Inc. plans to nearly double the size of the killer whale enclosure at SeaWorld San Diego, part of a multimillion-dollar effort to address controversies and resulting business damage tied to concerns over its treatment of performing orcas.

 Rita’s GP LLC, the San Diego-based area franchise developer for Rita’s Italian Ice, has reached an agreement with ballpark operators to begin selling the company’s ices and custards at Petco Park starting in late August.